yi-yvonne-yu/5544/Lab2/README.md

 ---
 ## Extra Credit (+5%)

-For the extra credit, I added a semi-transparent **Natural Earth “Gray Earth” raster map** as a background image behind the scatterplot in Chart 1.

 ### Why it helps
 - The world map reinforces that the dataset is about **global climate patterns**, not just regional values.
 - It adds intuitive **geographic context**, making the chart feel more meaningful and memorable.